-The truth is, as long as we have yet to attain stream-entry (a state that guarantees liberation within seven or less lives), we will tend to have spiritual backslides now and then, both within this life and from life to life.
-Even if we do not do great evil that leads to a sharp descend into the lower realms, or great good that leads to heavenly rebirths, there is another form of less extreme, yet still terrifying form of existential looping.
+The truth is, as long as we have yet to attain stream-entry (a state that guarantees at least self-liberation within seven or less lives), we will tend to have spiritual backslides now and then, both within this life and from life to life.
+Even if we do not do great evil that leads to a sharp descent into the lower realms, or great good that leads to heavenly rebirths, there is another form of less extreme, yet still terrifying form of existential looping.
 This is illustrated by the problem of three lifetimes.

 Imagine this repetitive cycle… In Life #1 (this present life), we do much worldly good deeds.
-In Life #2 (the next life), we naturally enjoy the positive karmic results of Life #1 in terms of fleeting worldly blessings such as wealth, power, fame and such.
+In Life #2 (the next life), we naturally enjoy the positive karmic results of Life #1 in terms of fleeting worldly blessings such as wealth, power and fame.
 However, as being well-off tends to corrupt, we are likely to become spiritually complacent and even begin to do evil.
-In Life #3 (the life after the next), our positive karma from Life #1 is drained, while the negative karma from Life #2 bears retributive fruit.
+In Life #3 (the life after the next), our positive karma from Life #1 gets drained up, while the negative karma from Life #2 bears retributive fruit.

 Good done in Life #1, when not guided by sustained wisdom can thus ‘become’ one’s spiritual enemies in Life #3 if the merits are not dedicated to a goal that transcends the rounds of rebirth.
-If we are already so preoccupied by the mundane, why would we ‘naturally’ be more spiritually inclined in the next life?
-Even worldly skills we have mastered can be forgotten in this life, much more to say of our spiritual lessons ‘learnt’.
-If you are now horrified by the ‘hamster wheel’ that runs somewhere but nowhere, the good news is that there is a safe and feasible way to break free of this cycle by the end of this life – not by attaining enlightenment directly, which is realistically too challenging for most of us, but by seeking birth in Pure Land, where enlightenment is assured!
+If we are already so preoccupied by the mundane in this life, why would we ‘naturally’ be more spiritually inclined in the next life?
+Even worldly skills we have mastered can be forgotten within this life, much more to say of our spiritual lessons ‘learnt’.

-he provides the solution of liberation within one lifetime (in his Pure Land).
+As Amituofo realised there is the problem of three lifetimes (in Samsara), he provides the solution of liberation within one lifetime (in his Pure Land).